manureno/terraform-cheat-sheet/readme.md

 ```

 ## Other Commands
-* Unlock a state file stre on a remote backend
+* Unlock a state file stored on a remote backend
 ```
 terraform force-unlock LOCK_ID
 ```